Kibs-Neville/Kibs-Neville/README.md

 ### About Me

 I'm a data-driven technologist passionate about using data to solve real-world problems.
-With a good foundation in **data science**, **data analysis**, and **data engineering**, I enjoy working across the full data stack — from data extraction and pipeline automation to insightful reporting and machine learning experimentation.
+With a good foundation in **machine learning**, **data analysis**, and **data engineering**, I enjoy working across the full data stack — from data extraction and pipeline automation to insightful reporting and machine learning experimentation.

 I’ve worked as a **Data Analyst at FIDA Kenya**, where I led the automation of monthly reporting using **SQL**, **Power BI** and **Python**.